atseira/ploopy_trackball_nano_scroll/README.md

 # ploopy_trackball_nano_scroll
+**Disclaimer:** These instructions were composed by Llama 3.1, a machine learning model, and may contain inaccuracies.
+Additionally, flashing hardware carries inherent risks, and this guide does not guarantee any results.
+It is the user's sole responsibility to ensure the safety and functionality of their own hardware.

 hex file and keymap.c to make ploopy nano do drag scroll when num lock is on

 ## Installation